Overview

 This four-week practicum will allow students to observe and place meaning to classroom lessons as they apply in the community context.
 Students will be required to reflect on their observations and make journal entries as to how theoretical knowledge is applied in a real-world setting.

-This course examines the current institutions and the politics of federal, provincial, municipal and Aboriginal band governments in Canada.
+This course examines the current institutions and the politics of federal, provincial, and local governments in Canada.
 Students learn about the primary components of government structure, the political process and the interrelationship between the different levels of government.
-Manitoba politics receive special reference.
+There is a focus on the impacts of Canadian legislation and government policies on Indigenous people and their governance.
+The course examines the relationship between government decision makers and different stakeholders outside of government, and the resulting political decisions which shape people's everyday lives and communities, as well as the social services they depend on.

 College Foundations (PEDV-0356)